kyma-project/istio/docs/user/tutorials/01-20-expose-httbin-gateway-api.md

-# Use Gateway API to Expose HTTPBin
+# Exposing a Workload Using Gateway API

 Use [Gateway API](https://gateway-api.sigs.k8s.io/) to expose a workload.